mhd-rawashdah/public-tech-specs/DMS/tech-spec.md

 - Cache DMS settings (Default FTQ, Ovrride FTQs, Stats, etc) to allow DMS work with Offline FTQ.

-- Show dialog for the user to ask him if he need to save submission that made in offline mode.
+- Show dialog for the user to ask him if he need to save submissions that made in offline mode.